slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Art doesn’t end at the edge of the canvas.'*

 <!--
+    news as the first draft of history

+> *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*

 chef invents based on ingredents, cook follows a recipe

 arte é expressão, e normalmente arte é resposta ao sofrimento. qd tas bem não fazes arte.